-Gray devoted the rest of her life to architectural designs; in 1937 her designs for a holiday centre were featured in Le Corbusier's Esprit Nouveau pavilion at the Paris Exposition.
+Gray devoted the rest of her life to architectural designs; in 1937 her designs for a holiday center were featured in Le Corbusier's Esprit Nouveau pavilion at the Paris Exposition.
 However, she distanced herself from the community and only two other projects, both designed for her own use, were ever built.
-By the end of the 1960’s her work was all but forgotten.
+By the end of the 1960s her work was all but forgotten.
 She died in 1976.

-There is currently an exhibition running in Centre Pompidou in Paris, as well as a permanent exhibition in the National Museum of Ireland, both aim to reinstate Gray's reputation as one of the central pioneers of modernism alongside Le Corbusier and Mies Van der Rohe.
+There is currently an exhibition running in Centre Pompidou in Paris as well as a permanent exhibition in the National Museum of Ireland, both aim to reinstate Gray's reputation as one of the central pioneers of modernism alongside Le Corbusier and Mies Van der Rohe.

 Many of Mies Van der Rohe’s most famous works, particularly in the area of furniture design, would not have been possible without this woman.
 It is said that Mies rarely asked for anybody’s opinion, but was always eager to hear hers.

-Born June 1885 in Berlin, Reich moved to Vienna after high school to train as an industrial embroider - a design career considered suitable for women at the time.
+Born in June 1885 in Berlin, Reich moved to Vienna after high school to train as an industrial embroider - a design career considered suitable for women at the time.
 Upon returning to Berlin in 1911 she worked as a fashion and furniture designer and joined the Deutscher Werkbund – a German work federation – becoming its first female director in 1920.

 Her work as a designer took her to Frankfurt where she met Mies Van der Rohe.
 The two of them became very close and she began working in his office.
-In 1928, the duo were appointed artistic directors of the German pavilion at the Barcelona World exposition, leading to Mies’ iconic design, long considered one of the defining works of modernism.
+In 1928, the duo was appointed artistic directors of the German pavilion at the Barcelona World exposition, leading to Mies’ iconic design, long considered one of the defining works of modernism.
 Shortly after, Mies appointed Reich as the director of building/finishing at the Bauhaus school, which he was at the helm of.
-Her tenure was cut short when the school closed 1933 under to pressure from the National Socialist party.
+Her tenure was cut short when the school closed 1933 under pressure from the National Socialist party.

-During the war Reich took on a few small jobs, but her 12-year partnership with Mies ended when he left for America in 1937.
+During the war, Reich took on a few small jobs, but her 12-year partnership with Mies ended when he left for America in 1937.
 Remaining responsible for his affairs in Berlin, she managed to save over 4000 of his drawings from being destroyed by bombing when she smuggled them to a barn outside of Berlin.
 In 1939, however, her studio was bombed and she was drafted into a forced-labor, civil engineering organization, where she remained until 1945.

-A year after joining his studio, Perriand had already produced three of Le Corbusier’s most iconic chair designs, the B301, B306 and the LC2 Grand Comfort.
+A year after joining his studio, Perriand had already produced three of Le Corbusier’s most iconic chair designs, the B301, B306, and the LC2 Grand Comfort.

-As Perriand’s views moved futher to the left in the 1930’s she became involved in many leftist organizations, founding the Union des Artists Moderns in 1937.
-Noticed for adding humaneness to Le Corbusier’s rational work, her designs started become more affordable, using wood and cane over expensive chrome; her aim was to develop functional and appealing furniture for the masses.
+As Perriand’s views moved further to the left in the 1930’s she became involved in many leftist organizations, founding the Union des Artists Moderns in 1937.
+Noticed for adding humaneness to Le Corbusier’s rational work, her designs started to become more affordable, using wood and cane over expensive chrome; her aim was to develop functional and appealing furniture for the masses.

-In 1940 Perriand was invited to travel to Japan to become an advisor for the Ministry for trade and Industry.
+In 1940 Perriand was invited to travel to Japan to become an advisor for the Ministry for Trade and Industry.
 Two years later the ongoing war forced her to leave the country.
 Whilst returning to Europe she was detained by a naval blockade and forced into exile in Vietnam.
 There she studied eastern design including weaving and woodwork, which had a huge impact on her later work.

-An architect and town planner, Drew was educated in the AA in London and became one of the principal founders of MARS – an English modernist movement based on Le Corbusiers CIAM – based on the mission statement the “use of space for human activity rather than the manipulation of stylized convention.”
+An architect and town planner, Drew was educated in the AA in London and became one of the principal founders of MARS – an English modernist movement based on Le Corbusier's CIAM – based on the mission statement the “use of space for human activity rather than the manipulation of the stylized convention.”

 Starting a – at first entirely female – practice in London during the war, Drew took on a number of large projects throughout the city, eventually going into partnership with her husband Maxwell Fry.
-In keeping with Drew’s ethos, a huge proportion of their projects consisted of affordable housing in England, West Africa and Iran.
+In keeping with Drew’s ethos, a huge proportion of their projects consisted of affordable housing in England, West Africa, and Iran.

 Impressed by her work in West Africa, Drew was asked by the Indian Prime minister to design Chandigarh, the new capital of Punjab.
 Drew was unsure of her ability to undertake the project - at the time she was designing housing for the festival of Britain, - so she convinced fellow modernist Le Corbusier to contribute, creating a close collaboration between the two.
 Drew used the city to experiment with new socially conscious housing strategies, eventually effecting the design of housing throughout India.

 Completing the vast majority of her work in post-war Brazil, Italian architect Lina Bo Bardi was overshadowed by the futuristic work of peers such as Oscar Niemeyer.
-However she has become known as an architect who always put people first in her work, creating beautiful architecture that is loved by its inhabitants.
+However, she has become known as an architect who always put people first in her work, creating beautiful architecture that is loved by its inhabitants.

 Born in 1914, Lina Bo Bardi graduated from the Rome College of Architecture in 1939 and moved to Milan, where she set up her own practice in 1942.
-Shortly afterwards her office was damaged by an aerial bombing.
-This, combined with the lack of commissions due to the war, caused her explore other areas of her work, and in 1943 she was invited to become director of the magazine Domus.
+Shortly afterward her office was damaged by an aerial bombing.
+This, combined with the lack of commissions due to the war, caused her to explore other areas of her work, and in 1943 she was invited to become director of the magazine Domus.

 In 1948 she set up Studio d’Arte Palma with another Italian architect, with an eye to designing furniture from Plywood and ‘typical’ Brazilian materials.
 In 1951 she completed the Glass House, her private residence, which became a centerpiece of modernism in Brazil.
-In 1958 Bo Bardi received an invitation to move to Salvador to run the Museum of Modern Art of Bahial upon returning to São Paulo after a military coup in 1964, her work underwent vast simplification, becoming what she described herself as ‘poor architecture’.
+In 1958 Bo Bardi received an invitation to move to Salvador to run the Museum of Modern Art of Bahia upon returning to São Paulo after a military coup in 1964, her work underwent vast simplification, becoming what she described herself as ‘poor architecture’.